liam-m/TweetArchiveLogger/README.md

 Python script which turns a Tweet Archive into a single, nicely-formatted Markdown file.
 Allows some (basic) custom formatting options.

-At the moment, the output file contains the tweets in reverse chronological order, that is, the newest tweet at the top.
+The script reads tweets in chronological order, and the output file will contain the oldest tweet at the top.[^1]

 ## Usage